RyotaUshio/obsidian-pdf-plus/README.md

 ### `Ctrl`/`Cmd`+hover over highlights to preview or open backlinks

-Depends on `Action when hovering over highlighted text`.
+Depends on the `Action when hovering over highlighted text` setting.

 #### Preview